GAME RULES BEACH 5s RUGBY

 - Only the recognized captain may report to the referee to ask for explanations or flag serious infringements such as the opponents having 6 players on the field.

-- The try is worth one point and there are no goals after a try.
+- The try is worth one point and there are no kicks after a try.